Kungsbacka/DirStat/README.md

     -ne, --no-ext
         leave out file extension statistics in the result.

+    -pa, --pattern-age
+        if pattern matching is enabled, only age for files that match a pattern gets added to the file age statistics.
+        This parameter and the --no-ext parameter cannot be used together.

     -pe, --pattern-ext
         if pattern matching is enabled, only extensions for files that match a pattern gets added to the file extension statistics.